RiceD2KLab/Audubon_F21/README.md

   !unzip -q './F21-S22-Combined-D2K-Audubon.zip' -d '[desired folder in working directory]'
 ```

 The dataset is stored in Google Drive, and must be accessed using the !gdown command.
-For a demonstration. see the notebook linked below.
+For a demonstration, see the notebook linked below.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)